-California requires employers to implement, and maintain, an effective workplace violence prevention program.
-But to effectively protect your employees from violence, you need to be knowledgeable about violence, and the how it occurs.
+California requires employers to keep employees safe from workplace violence by implementing an effective workplace violence prevention program.
+But to effectively protect your employees from violence, you need to be knowledgeable about violence, and how it occurs.

-Take the guess work out of implementing an effective workplace violence prevention program.
+Take the guess work out of implementing an effective workplace violence prevention program, or in training your employees in strategies to avoid physical harm from workplace violence.
 I spent 30 years investigating violence in the workplace, and in the community.
-Through that, I learned how violence happens, and effective ways to prevent it.
+Through that, I learned how violence happens, and how it can be prevented.
 And because my work often occurred in some pretty dangerous places, I learned to keep myself safe from community sourced workplace violence so that I could effectively do my work.

-For over ten years, I’ve helped people to be safe while doing the work they love, including the staff of a US Senator, judges, court administrators and court staff, educators, religious institutions, law firms, medical professionals, construction workers, and manufacturing companies.
+For over ten years, I’ve taught a wide variety of people how to be safe while doing the work they love, including the staff of a US Senator, judges, court administrators and court staff, educators, religious institutions, law firms, medical professionals, construction workers, and manufacturing companies.

 California's new workplace violence prevention law covers the majority of employees, employers, and workplaces.

-Preventing workplace violence is different than preventing other workplace issues.
-It’s more difficult.
+Preventing workplace violence requires a different approach than preventing other workplace issues.
 Not getting it right:

 Taking the guess work out of creating an effective workplace violence prevention program will: